About Us

 Members: Jack Walker (Chair), Andrea Norman, Jason Scalese, Keith Wheeler

-Staff Liaisons: None
+Staff Liaisons: Bernadette Lange

 2025 Minutes: